-Lectures: Lectures will take place in one of two online formats: for LEC0101, lectures will be held via pre-recorded lecture videos posted on Quercus; for LEC5101, lectures will be held live on Bb Collaborate through Quercus with recordings posted afterwards.
-During lectures and vidoes, we will cover important course materials, as well as cover a number of examples illustrating the uses of these methods.
-Lecture slides/videos will contain some R code and output to show how to perform these methods in practice.
+Lectures: Lectures will be held live on Bb Collaborate through Quercus with recordings posted afterwards.
+During lectures, we will cover important course materials, as well as cover a number of examples illustrating the uses of these methods.
+Lecture slides/recordings will contain some R code and output to show how to perform these methods in practice.
 Each lecture builds on the material from previous weeks, so it is recommended that you attend lectures regularly/keep on top of the material.

 Office Hours: Instructors and TAs will hold office hours through Bb Collaborate in the Quercus course page.
 The office hour schedule will be posted on Quercus.
 It is recommended that you visit office hours whenever you have a question about the material.
 It is more important than ever in an online accelerated class to have material clarified as quickly as possible.
-Don't wait until the last minute to ask your questions!
+Don't wait until the last minute to ask your questions.